apache/trafficcontrol/traffic_control/clients/README.md

-#Traffic Control Client SDK
+#TrafficOps Native Client Libraries

-There are two client SDK supported:
+There are two client libraries supported:

 ##Python
 * Supported TO API Versions